LeetHappyfeet/AIOS/README.md

 **Experience** records what happened.
 AIOS can represent individual event occurrences and combine related events into episodes without throwing away the original evidence.

 **Knowledge and belief** represent what a particular character knows, remembers, or currently accepts.
-Two characters can therefore inhabit the same world without automatically sharing the same information.
+Two characters can inhabit the same world without automatically sharing the same information.

 **World state** represents shared information and concrete runtime state independently of private character cognition.

+**Scene state** maintains the immediate situation around a character independently of long-term memory.

-**The HUD** selects the useful portion of all of this state for the active agent at the current point in the world and timeline.
+**The HUD** selects the useful portion of this state for the active agent at the current point in the world and timeline.

+## Knowledge Acquisition

+AIOS can ingest external material and turn it into character-accessible knowledge while preserving its source and provenance.

+A shared corpus can contain documents and web material without automatically giving every character access to everything it contains.
+AIOS can associate material with knowledge domains and track what a character has actually acquired.

+This allows external research and learned information to enter the same persistent knowledge system used by conversation and experience.

+## Agents and Inference

+AIOS includes a runtime for persistent agent tasks and actions.

+Agents can maintain work across individual generations instead of requiring every operation to begin and end inside one prompt.
+Actions can be handled deterministically where appropriate or delegated to an LLM when reasoning is required.

+AIOS can accept inference workers through compatible LLM endpoints.
+Inference capacity is separate from persistent state: AIOS memory and knowledge remain available whether or not an external LLM worker is connected.

+These systems are new and remain experimental.

 ## Why Not Just RAG?